Luca06Luwa/Luca06Luwa/README.md

 ---
 ### Finished Projects:

-- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (This is always being updated).
+- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (At a paint where it no longer needs updates).

 - Successfully ported Clone Hero Stable to the scoop package manager.
 (Only did it because I wanted to).
 If you want to install Clone Hero v0.23.2.2 just use the following commands: